jthomasmock/teaching_trust/README.md

     * By race

 * Create at least one graph that illustrates the difference in the percentage of students approaching vs. meets reading scores by school type

+### Submission Requirements

+I have included .rmd and html outputs for all of the code used for this assignment, I uploaded everything to [GitHub](https://github.com/jthomasmock/teaching_trust) as well.

+For the final output, I have an html and .pdf output titled "Final Submission Document".

+I have all the output data (tables, excel sheets, plots) attached as well, but the Final Submission Documents have all of the necessary assignment outputs.